* DATA STRUCTURE APTITUDE *

 Distribution of Initial runs.

-12. How many different trees are possible with 10
+12. How many different trees are

 nodes ?